jlleongarcia/jlleongarcia/content/blog/web-dev-nice-portfoliolinks.md

 ---
-title: "All your web links for Social Media."
+title: "All your web links for Social Media combined"
 date: 2024-09-29T10:20:21+01:00
 draft: false
 tags: ["dev"]
-summary: 'Consolidating Social Media Links with a cool website.'
+summary: 'Consolidating Social Media Links with a cool website.
+Show your work with Hugo and Lynx.'
 url: 'portfolio-website-for-social-media'
 ---